King Nubuchadnezzer’s Dream

 The feet and toes of clay and iron (33).
 The feet come after the fall of Rome and they represent the countries once held by the Roman Empire—the countries we know as Europe today.

 The whole history of Europe after the fall of Rome is the story of generals and rulers who at various times have tried to put the old Roman Empire back together.
 They have always failed–because iron and clay don’t mix.
-That’s what the prophecy meant: no one would ever put the Roman Empire back together up until Christ’s return.
+That’s what the prophecy meant: no one would ever be able to put the Roman Empire back together again throughout all future centuries and until Christ himself brings history to a close upon His return (He is represented by the stone at the end that shatters both clay and iron and then becomes a mountain).
 As Daniel says:

 “And just as you saw the iron mixed with baked clay, so the people will be a mixture and will not remain united, any more than iron mixes with clay.”

 And so it has been throughout the history of Europe: Charlemagne, Napoleon, Hitler & Mussolini—all tried in vain to put the Roman Empire back together.
 That was their stated purpose.
-They did not know they had set out to do something God had said was never going to happen because they just did not know the prophecy!
+They did not know they had set out to do something God had said would never happen because they just did not know the prophecy!